-Local Lettings Policies for re-lets require that the policy is reviewed regularly to assess its effectiveness and suitability.
+Local Lettings Policies for re-lets require that the policy be reviewed regularly to assess its effectiveness and suitability.
 The policy requires;

 - An evidence base to understand the issues the policy is seeking to address.
-The evidence base can then be used to develop a framework of targets against which the performance of the policy can be measured. - Clear criteria for the prioritisation of applicants.
-These should directly relate to the outcomes sought, and not built on assumptions regarding customer behaviour. - An outline of the approach to review.
+The evidence base can then be used to develop a framework of targets against which the policy's performance can be measured.

+- Clear criteria for the prioritisation of applicants.
+These should directly relate to the outcomes sought and not be built on assumptions regarding customer behaviour. - An outline of the approach to review.
 Local Lettings Policies should be reviewed at least every 2 years.

-Once a policy has achieved the intended outcome it should either be terminated immediately or the proportion of lets it applies to reduce over time until it can be removed altogether.
+Once a policy has achieved the intended outcome it should either be terminated immediately or the proportion of lets it applies to should reduce over time until it can be removed altogether.

-If a policy is not having the impact intended then the approach should be reviewed and the policy amended or removed.
+If a policy is not having the impact intended, then the approach should be reviewed and the policy amended or removed.

-Re-lets may be advertised both through the Local Authority scheme and through other first come first served routes.
-If the policy is only intended to apply to those allocated outside of the Local Authority scheme then approval from the local Authority may not be required.
+Re-lets may be advertised both through the Local Authority scheme and through other firstcome-first-served routes.
+If the policy is only intended to apply to those allocated outside of the Local Authority scheme, then approval from the Local Authority may not be required.